rk4784/YodleeDemo/README.md

 Step 4: Put your cobrand details and user details in Config.js file(cobrand and user details can be found on api dashboard page on yodlee developer portal).

-Step 5: Run "node server.js" command.
+Step 5: Download node on your local machine and run "node server.js" command.

 Step 6: Open browser and  click <a href="http://localhost:3000" target="_blank">http://localhost:3000</a>.
 This will open yodlee demo app for you.